OCHA-DAP/hdx-cli-toolkit/DEMO.md

 ```

 The `hdx_hxl_preview_file_path` points to a JSON format file with the key `hxl_preview_config` which
 contains the Quick Chart definition.
 This file is converted to a single string via a temporary yaml file so should be easily readable.
-Example Quick Chart recipes can be found [here](https://github.com/OCHA-DAP/hxl-recipes?tab=readme-ov-file)
+Quick Chart recipe documentation can be found [here](https://github.com/OCHA-DAP/hxl-recipes?tab=readme-ov-file).
+There is an example file in the `hdx-cli-toolkit` [repo](https://github.com/OCHA-DAP/hdx-cli-toolkit/blob/main/tests/fixtures/quickchart-flood.json).

 ## Future Work